Faculty & Staff

 "Follow your bliss and doors will open where there were no doors before.”

 Cobb teaches Media Communications and Marketing.
 He earned his doctorate from Spalding University with a Masters in Marketing from Webster and undergraduate at Western KY University.
-Dr. Cobb has spent most of his working career with GE and PMI and currently employed with BB&T. He has spent his career in the sales/marketing sides of business.
+Dr. Cobb has spent most of his working career with Fortune 500 companies such as GE, PMI, and BB&T. He has spent his career in the financial services area primarily on the sales and marketing side.
 His achievements have gained him merit at GE and PMI.
-He divides his time in the non-profit sector serving as the Chair of the Community Impact Cabinet with Metro United Way and as Chair of the education committee with Louisville Scholar House (formerly known as Project Women).
-He is a freelance photographer and annually photographs for KY Derby Festival as well as other corporate and private entities.
+He divides his time in the non-profit sector serving as Vice-Chairman of the Family Scholar House, Vice Chairman of Trustees with North Oldham Fire Department, Board member at Rivercity Housing, and previously Chaired the Community Impact Cabinet at Metro United Way.
+He is a freelance photographer and annually photographs for the Kentucky Derby Festival.

 Quote: "I believe in the inherent worth and dignity of every person."